Emails I Can't Send Tour

-The Emails I Can't Send Tour was the fourth headlining concert tour by American singer, songwriter, and actress Sabrina Carpenter in support of her fifth studio album Emails I Can't Send (2022).
+The Emails I Can't Send Tour was the fourth headlining concert tour by American singer Sabrina Carpenter in support of her fifth studio album Emails I Can't Send (2022).
 The tour began on September 29, 2022, in Atlanta, United States, and concluded on August 4, 2023, in Chicago, United States, comprising 80 shows throughout three legs in North America, and one leg each in South America, Europe, and Asia.

 Background

 On July 31, 2022, Carpenter posted a childhood picture of herself on her Instagram account, with the caption, "What songs would you guys wanna hear on tour [...] asking for a friend" – hinting at a tour.
 In an interview with Vogue in early August, she revealed that with her new album being close to her, she felt a tour in support of it would be "possibly the most fun show" she has ever been able to perform on – and was "very excited" for it.

 On August 15, 2022, Carpenter announced the Emails I Can't Send Tour in support of her fifth studio album, Emails I Can't Send (2022), revealing the date schedule, locations, and venues for 12 shows.
 It marked her first concert tour in three years since her previous Singular Tour (2019).
 Carpenter announced on September 24, 2022 that Girlhouse would serve as the opening act.

 Due to demand in the original shows' pre-sale, a second date in New York City was added for October 5, 2022.
 A date in Toronto, Canada was also added for October 10, 2022.
 On September 27, 2022, Carpenter announced that the opening show would be postponed due to safety concerns caused by Hurricane Ian marking the tour's official start date as September 29, 2022.
 In a digital cover story for American Songwriter in late October, Carpenter confirmed that an extension of the tour would follow with dates scheduled for 2023.

 On December 12, 2022, she announced a second North American leg of the tour, scheduled from March to late May 2023, comprising 39 dates (3 added by demand so far), and also revealed that international dates will be incorporated in the future.
 Carpenter further said that "some new songs" would be performed.
 On January 30, 2023, the third leg of the tour was announced, consisting of 10 shows taking place in Europe and the United Kingdom.

 Her concert in Portland, Oregon was cancelled due to a bomb threat.